BuddyPenTest/IP-Finder/README.md

 # IP-Finder
-Just finds the pc's ipv4
+Just finds the pc's ipv4 and puts it into any .txt file you name if its in a foler called "IPs"